Alexandria, OH (Bonneyfiddle) - (1799 - 1803 pioneer & river town abandoned due to the threat of flooding)

 Location: Washington Township, Scioto County - Near the south end of Careys Run - Pond Creek Rd close to the Ohio River

 The town was surveyed by Alexander Parker in 1799 & named after him, despite the fact that his brother Thomas Parker actually owned the land.
 Most of the residents moved a few years later to a nearby area they called Bonneyfiddle, which was on higher ground & a lot less prone to flooding.
 In 1803 Bonneyfiddle was annexed into the faster growing town of Portsmouth which later became the county seat.
-Unfortunately there are no known remnants left from the original town, but Portsmouth still has its Bonneyfiddle Historic District which is centered around the intersection of US 23 & SR 73.
+Unfortunately there are no known remnants left from the original town of Alexandria, but that area still goes by the same name for census purposes & Portsmouth has its Bonneyfiddle Historic District which is centered around the intersection of US 23 & SR 73.